-Note: the “Home” section name cannot be edited.
+Note: the “Home” section name can't be edited.

-- Space Folders cannot be directly linked at this time; only general Space links can be shared.
+- Space folders can't be directly linked at this time; only general Space links can be shared.

-- Duplicating a Space will carry over existing content and folders.
+- Duplicating a Space carries over existing content and folders.

 - You can move documents and folders to different folders within a Space.
 However, this does not apply to Space sections.

-- Folders are not searchable within a Space.
+- Folders aren't searchable within a Space.
 However, grouping folders into sections can help improve the visitor’s viewing navigation.

-- A subfolder within a Space Folder counts as a Space asset; we recommend creating Space Folders first before adding content.
+- A subfolder within a Space folder counts as a Space asset; we recommend creating Space folders before adding content.

-Important: You will not be able to move the Space Folder if it contains 200 assets since this exceeds the Space asset limit.
+Important: You can't move a Space folder if it contains 200 assets since this exceeds the Space asset limit.